-Earthquakes Concepts

-Note-catcher For Teacher Reference
+Earthquakes ConceptsNote-catcher For Teacher Reference

-Earthquake Concepts: What happens before an What causes an earthquake?
-What happens during an earthquake Chain of Events What happens after an earthquake? earthquake?
+Earthquake Concepts: What happens before an earthquake?
+What causes an earthquake?
+What happens Chain of Event What happens after an earthquake?
 Event/cause Effect (what happen next) This, them, causes Effect (what happens next) This, then, causes Effect (What happen last) The slow movement of material (plates) inside the Earth builds up and pushes brittle rocks to the surface.
 The slow movement of the plates creates pressure.
 Pressure causes rocks to break and slip into the Earth's interior or to thrust upward.
 An earthquake results (usually near a fault.)
 A lot of energy is released and some of it forms shock waves called seismic waves.
 Shocks radiate from the center of the earthquake and cause violent shaking.
 People sometimes feel a swaying or rolling motion.